elightup/auto-listings/readme.txt

 6. Auto Listings settings pages

 == Changelog ==

+= 2.6.10 - 2024-04-12 =
+- Add options for slider: auto start and slider speed
+- Fix counters not updated when deleting an enquiry

 = 2.6.9 - 2024-04-08 =
 - Do not auto start the slider for listings